 While you’re shopping around, make sure the website you’re using is reputable.
 We made sure all of the websites we reviewed were secure, but we also found some sketchier options out there we wouldn’t recommend.
 Make sure wherever you’re shopping has responsive customer service representatives and never give out your credit card number on websites that aren’t secure.
 Secure websites have a small padlock symbol in the address bar, sometimes accompanied by the word “secure.”
 We’d also recommend making sure wherever you’re shopping has some kind of buyer’s guarantee so you’re protected when buying from secondary sellers.

-According to a Gift Card Granny survey, Amazon was the most preferred gift card in 2017.
+According to Wallet Hub, Amazon was the most preferred gift card last year.
 When you're looking at gift card exchange websites check out Cardpool, which offers Amazon gift cards in exchange for cards from retailers you don't buy from.
-Walmart was the second most preferred gift card, followed by Target and then Starbucks.
+Visa was the second most preferred gift card, followed by Walmart and then Target.
 Keep this in mind if you're shopping but don't know what kind of gift card to get a friend or loved one.
 These retailers are very popular, so the odds are this card will get used.
 Amazon knocked Walmart out of the No. 1 spot in 2017, which signals the rising popularity of online shopping.
-Some other preferred gift card brands include Kohl's, Lowe's, Olive Garden, Home Depot, McDonald's and Best Buy.
+Some other preferred gift card brands include Kohl's, Disney, Sephora, Home Depot, McDonald's and Starbucks.

 You've probably seen them at stores like Walmart or CVS.
 Usually displayed on large stands, you can oftentimes purchase gift cards from numerous retailers without having to visit the store itself.
 These cards usually work for restaurants or businesses that are owned by the same or partner companies.
 For example, a Darden Restaurants card works at Olive Garden, Longhorn Steakhouse, Cheddar's and several other eateries.
 These cards are great if you're unsure what kind of card to get a person or simply don't know much about what they like to eat or buy.
 Along with more customer choice, these kinds of cards are good because you're protected in case one store or restaurant closes.
 They also don't have any fees.